 Shame comes in many forms and is directed towards the developing child in countless verbal and non-verbal ways.
 The 'lesson' of shame is all the more indelibly learned if the messages are repetitive and if there is no opportunity to talk about the experiences.
 Serial abandonment or neglect (emotional or physical) is a powerful teacher.
 Examples of how children acquire shame include:

-- When trust in important adult figures is damaged or destroyed through inconsistency or neglect.
+When trust in important adult figures is damaged or destroyed through inconsistent care giving, abuse or neglect.

-- When a child is made to feel flawed, worthless, unlovable, or unwanted in the broader world or community, e.g. learning disabilities, inappropriate dress compared with peers.
+When a child is made to feel flawed, worthless, unlovable, or unwanted in the broader world or community, e.g. learning disabilities, inappropriately dress compared with peers.